nicolaprezza/BWTIL/tools/cw-bwt/README.md

 > { cw\_bwt("some\_path/file.txt",cw_bwt::path).toFile("some\_path/file.txt.bwt"); }

-4. load in RAM the bwt created in step 3 (i.e. from file "some\_path/file.txt.bwt")
+After that, you can load in RAM the bwt created in step 3 (i.e. from file "some\_path/file.txt.bwt")

 **Less memory efficient (maintain text, bwt and cw\_bwt object in RAM)** This is very simple (text=string with your text file, bwt=string with the bwt):